 - 1 small red onion, diced into 1-inch pieces

 - 2 tablespoons olive oil

 - sea salt and ground black pepper, to taste

 - ½ lb orzo pasta

 - 1 cup cooked chickpeas

 - For my gluten-free and grain-free folks, I have heard that Jovial’s cassava flour orzo and DeLallo’s gluten-free orzo are both great!

 - If you don’t have sunflower seeds around, this pesto is flexible.
 Use an equal amount of toasted pumpkin seeds, walnuts, sliced almonds, or even hemp seeds!
-I have been preferring the umami characteristics of miso in sauces like this lately (as opposed to nutritional yeast).
-Feel free to add nutritional yeast if you

 - like though!
 One tablespoon would be great here.